Weill Cornell Medicine Peripheral Neuropathy Center

 About

-The Weill Cornell Medicine Peripheral Neuropathy Center, part of New York-Presbyterian Hospital/Weill Cornell Medicine, specializes in providing comprehensive diagnostic and therapeutic services for patients with peripheral neuropathy.
-The center is fully accredited by the American Association of Neuromuscular and Electrodiagnostic Medicine (AANEM) and recognized as a Center of Excellence by The Neuropathy Association.
-It offers advanced testing to identify treatable causes of neuropathy and promotes research to find a cure.
+The Weill Cornell Medicine Peripheral Neuropathy Center provides comprehensive care for patients with peripheral neuropathy, offering diagnostic and therapeutic services.
+It is fully accredited by the American Association of Neuromuscular and Electrodiagnostic Medicine (AANEM) and recognized as a Center of Excellence by The Neuropathy Association.
+The center also promotes research to find a cure for neuropathy.

 Photos